paopaoHello/cc-helper/README_EN.md

 npm install -g @anthropic-ai/claude-code
 ```

-- Set up GLM API Key
+- Run installation script to configure API Key (run different scripts for different platforms)

 ```
+# Windows
 .\install-win.ps1

+# Linux
+./install-linux.sh

+# Mac
+./install-mac.sh
 ```

-The script will prompt you to enter your API Key
+The installation script will first prompt you to choose between GLM or Kimi, then ask for your API Key (input is hidden for security)

 - Start using Claude Code at low cost